From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

 2025 Omaha Exploration of the arcade inside Hollywood Candy at 12th and Jackson Streets.

-Larry sold the store around 2021 to partners Aaron Wojtkiewicz, Jim Kristl and Bob and Heather Czerwinski who also own the nearby Downtown Omaha Oasis.
-In an effort to revive the dining area which was also named Hollywood Diner, they recently began serving boozy milkshakes and slushies alongside its food offerings which include burgers, not dogs, chicken strips, Orsi’s pizza and more.
+Its new owners were partners Aaron Wojtkiewicz, Jim Kristl, and Bob and Heather Czerwinski, who also own the nearby Downtown Omaha Oasis.
+Rumors persisted that the store would close, prompting Kristl to respond that they would never let an iconic store like Hollywood Candy close.
+They set out to improve it by reviving the dining area, named Hollywood Diner, and added boozy milkshakes and slushies alongside its food offerings, which include burgers, hot dogs, chicken strips, Orsi’s pizza, and more.

 2025 Omaha Exploration of Vinyl Vibes inside Hollywood Candy at 12th and Jackson Streets.

-In 2025 the Omaha Choice Awards named Hollywood Candy the Best Candy/Sweets Store.
+In 2025, the Omaha Choice Awards named Hollywood Candy the Best Candy/Sweets Store.
 Building on its longevity and popularity, the store will expand yet again, this time to Eppley Airfield after it finishes its expansion.

 2025 Omaha Exploration of the Hollywood Diner inside Hollywood Candy at 12th and Jackson Streets.